adus/portal-documentation/_documents/voyagevolume.md

 ---
 title: "Voyage Volume"
 ---
 The _/arterial/api/voyagevolume_ endpoint returns a set of traffic volume data for Portland, Oregon.
 This data is grouped by `controller_id` and broken up by system detector count within that `controller_id`.
-This information must be constrained within a date range through the use of the `start_date` and `end_date` parameters; if it is not, the simple volume of the data the API will attempt to return will cause a Gateway Timeout and return an http 504 error.
+Due to the quantity of data in the database, API calls to this endpoint must be constrained within a date range through the use of the `start_date` and `end_date` parameters in order to reliably return any data.

 This endpoint returns data in JSON format by default.